urd00m/Solutions-Directory/README.md

 # Solutions-Directory
-Contains files used to practice competitive programming and interview prep (similar to ProgrammingFiles repo)
+Contains files used to practice competitive programming and interview prep.
+Also contains the notes for different data structures and algorithms.

+#